codesinging/pin-migration/README.md

 <p align="center"> A database migration package based on Phinx for ThinkPHP.</p>

-    Note: This package is only compatible with ThinkPHP5.1.
+    Note: This package is only compatible with ThinkPHP5.1 now.

 ## Installing